 Children need healthy meals to learn.
 (Name of School/School District) offers healthy meals every school day.
 Breakfast costs (\$); lunch costs (\$).
 Your children may qualify for free meals or for reduced-price meals.
 Reduced-price is (\$) for breakfast and (\$) for lunch.
-Below are some common questions and answers to aid in the process of determining your child's eligibility.
+This packet includes an application for free or reduced-price meal benefits and a set of detailed instructions.
+Below are some common questions and answers to help you with the application process.